babrar/knowledge-base/notes/regex/Regex Basics.md

 ### Token
 A token to match *one* character (i.e. tokens allow the matching of a `char`).
-Tokens can be chained by concatening them without spaces in between to match a string of tokens specifically.
+Tokens can be chained by concatenating them without spaces in between to match a string of tokens specifically.
 Examples given below.
 To match a token that is a reserved character in regex, we can escape the character using backslash `\`.
 However, this is not uniform across all regex engines.
 Read the docs for your engine.
 Some common tokens are:

 - `.` - Matches any 1 character.
   ```
   Example: 1. matches 1A or 11